What is PPA?

 An Affiliate Member shall be any organisation whether incorporated or unincorporated that will not seek to gain a financial benefit from the PPA and would include multilateral and bilateral agencies, non-utility government entities and various international standards associations.
 An Affiliate Member is not a financial member of the PPA.

 The Activities of the Association are directed by a Board of Directors which is comprised of the Chief Executive Officers of Active members and a Representative elected from the Allied members.
-The day to day affairs of the Association is managed through a Secretariat headed by an Executive Director with a total staff of five (5).
+The day to day affairs of the Association is managed through a Secretariat headed by an Acting Executive Director with a total staff of four (4).

 The idea for an Association came about in the course of 3 years of discussion among the region’s power utilities, governments, aid donors, private sector companies and others with interest in the Pacific islands power industry.
 These meetings brought to light many problems that Pacific island utilities and the power sector market face in common, which could be dealt with effectively through direct cooperation.